ArctiqTeam/arctiq-copilot-trail/labs/lab3-testing/README.md

 ### Testing the Queen

 When asking to test the Queen, the tests will differ depending whether you have the Pawn tests tab open in your editor.
-As the presenter, you will show both examples to the class.
-You'll get better tests with the Pawn tests tab open.
-You have to convey to the class that the more and more tests you write, the more and more you get efficient with Copilot as it has examples it's basing itself on.
+You should try show both scenarios to see the difference.
+You'll get better tests with the Pawn tests tab open, but ensure you test without the context first so Copilot will not find this context in your chat history.
+One that that you'll notice is that the more and more tests you write, the more and more you get efficient with Copilot as it has examples it's basing itself on.

 From the get go, you will be able to have it generate at least 4 test cases, but you'll see that some might be missing.
 See if it generates unit tests where it tries to jump over the opponent pieces or it's own color's pieces to capture an opponent piece.